 Housing Office Announces New Hours of Operation

-Effective June 8, 2020 we will begin interactions with Clients in Housing by Appointment only on Tuesdays and Thursdays at the Rutherfordton office, located at 111 West Court Street, and the Shelby Office located at 127 W. Graham Street.
+Effective January 1, 2023 we will begin interactions with Clients in Housing from Monday to Thursday, 8:30 to 5:00 at the Rutherfordton office, located at 111 West Court Street.
+The office will be closed on Friday to the public.
 The Marion Office will be by mail only until further notice.
 Anyone entering the office will be required to wear a mask.
 Housing Counselors will be available by phone and email during office hours.

 Results from First Annual Isothermal Housing Summit, November 2019